 Decorative materials also include wall coverings, room dividers, curtains, displays, textile sails, banners, flags and the like.
 Not to be forgotten, however, are furniture, upholstery fabrics and the like in public authorities or schools or in public transport of all kinds.

-The technical term “flame-retardant” describes the building material class B1 according to DIN 4102-1 of basically flammable products, which, however, are self-extinguishing – i.e. do not continue to burn automatically.
+The technical term “flame-retardant” describes in Germany the building material class B1 according to DIN 4102-1 of basically flammable products, which, however, are self-extinguishing – i.e. do not continue to burn automatically.
 The DIN 4102-1 standard classifies building materials and components on the basis of their fire behaviour and prescribes proof for all materials, including textiles or paper, which are not listed in Part 4 of the standard.

 In order to meet the B1 criteria, the tested substances must still have an average residual length of more than 15 cm after the so-called fire shaft test and must fall below the average flue gas temperature of 200 degrees Celsius.
 (Video fire shaft test) Accredited testing institutes test and classify the products in accordance with the applicable standard.